aarxshi/Top-Quark-Jet-Classification-with-Deep-Learning/README.md

-# Lightweight Top-Quark Jet Classification with Deep Learning
+# Lightweight Top-Quark Classification with Deep Learning

 This project explores how deep learning can be used to identify hadronically decaying top quarks from low-level detector-like data.
 Using a compact jet-image representation and a lightweight CNN, the model learns to distinguish Top-Quark jets from QCD background jets, achieving:
 - Validation Accuracy: ~86.8%